 With recent trends in the economy, many car wash equipment owners are focusing their efforts on cost effective ways to bring in new customers and keep existing ones.
 There are several different strategies that can be used when marketing or promoting a car wash business.
 Most owners are familiar with banners, signs, and advertising in the newspaper.
 But community involvement, customer appreciation, and face-to-face product education are also great ways to market.
-Our huge collection of quality car cleaning products in Waxit.com.au that includes everything you need to keep your car looking clean.
+Our huge collection of quality car wax and polish in waxit.com.au includes everything you need to keep your car looking clean.

 PROMOTE YOUR CAR WASH WITH SIGNS AND BANNERS